logo for gold-coast-australia-travel-tips.com

 I swear by my cagoole (waterproof lightweight jacket - that also keeps out the wind) - it is a must pack item wherever I go!

 And please, please, please attach a strap!
 You are on a boat!
-It's moving, your losing your balance - you overboard or the camera?
+It's moving!
+Lose your balance and it's you overboard or the camera?
 Let me see which will I choose?

 This isn't good in so many ways.
 An insurance claim!
 The inconvenience.
 But mostly, your lost photos and the photos you could have taken!